 About Us - The Story behind MaxScheduler

 Back in the early 90s, Feliks Gadzinski was a systems consultant at a new warehouse that was opening in a few months.
-He had been brought in to test a new, custom-built, Warehouse Management Software (WMS).
-The warehouse was a 1,000,000 sq ft facility.
-It had an extensive conveyor system to help move product through the facility.
+He had been brought in to test out new, custom-built warehouse management software (WMS).
+The warehouse was a 1,000,000 sq ft facility and had an extensive conveyor system to help move product through the facility.

-One day a logistics consultant struck up a conversation and mentioned that the facility was lacking software to help manage the flow of goods going through the shipping area.
+One day, a logistics consultant struck up a conversation and mentioned that the facility was lacking software to help manage the flow of goods going through the shipping area.
 There were 25 conveyor lanes ending near the shipping doors.
 The ideal scenario was to balance the conveyor flow of goods across lanes so that work was evenly distributed and operations would run smoothly.
-Feliks picked up on the opportunity, submitted a proposal and few months later implemented the first version of ScheduleMate.
+Feliks picked up on the opportunity, submitted a proposal, and few months later implemented the first version of what he called ScheduleMate.

-Over the years, Minidata would often get invited to smaller facilities that were having scheduling issues.
-These facilities often scheduled with: hand written schedules, complex spreadsheets or piles of paper.
-Also some businesses had enterprise level software (MRP, ERP, WMS) that had a weak scheduling component.
+Over the years, Feliks’s company Minidata would often get invited to smaller facilities that were having scheduling issues.
+These facilities often scheduled with: hand-written schedules, complex spreadsheets or piles of paper.
+Also, some businesses had enterprise level software (MRP, ERP, WMS) that had a weak scheduling component.
 These companies needed a simple, graphical scheduler to help manage their business.
-ScheduleMate wasn't a good fit because it is customized software that needed consulting services to get up and running.
-For smaller businesses it was too big a product for them.
+ScheduleMate wasn't a good fit because it is customized software that needed consulting services to get it up and running.
+For smaller businesses, it was too big a product for them.

-In 2004, Minidata decided to come up with another version of ScheduleMate, that would better suit businesses that were looking for simpler scheduling solutions.
-The new version is called Max Scheduler.
-Max Scheduler is scheduling software suited for manufacturing and warehousing.
+In 2004, Minidata decided to come up with another version of ScheduleMate that would better suit businesses that were looking for simpler scheduling solutions.
+The new version is called Max Scheduler which is scheduling software suited for manufacturing and warehousing.
 Job information can be imported and a scheduler created through mouse drag and drop.
-The schedules can be published as webpages to share schedule information with others.
-Max Scheduler works with Quickbooks and enterprise software such as: ERP, MRP, WMS, etc.
+The schedules can be published as web pages to share schedule information with warehouse personnel.
+Max Scheduler works with QuickBooks and enterprise software such as: ERP, MRP, WMS, etc.

 Credits